We have put together a comprehensive guide if you are interested in renting out a spare room.

 Subletting is when you rent part or the whole of your home to someone.

 You are not allowed to sublet the whole of your home under any circumstance.
 This means you cannot move out and let your home to someone else.
 If you sublet the whole of your home you will lose your tenancy.
-Before you sublet a room in your home or take in lodger while you are living there, you must obtain Grand Union's written permission.
+Before you sublet a room in your home or take in lodger while you are living there, you must obtain our written permission.
 Please see our contact us page for our address.

 I am on benefits, how will renting out my spare room affect my benefits?

 As your bedroom will be occupied it is no longer considered a ‘spare’ bedroom for Housing Benefit.

 The first £20.00 of the weekly income from a lodger is ignored and won’t affect your Housing Benefit.
 If you receive more than £20.00 a week in rent, this extra money will reduce your award.

 If you get income-based Jobseeker’s Allowance (IB-JSA), Income Support (IS), Income Related Employment and Support Allowance (IR-ESA) or Pension Credit (PC), the above rules apply to these claims instead of your Housing Benefit.

 The same rules will also likely apply to any help you get with Council Tax (but rules may differ between local authorities).